OritKedir/market-analysis/README.md

 ## Excel Functions Used
 - `EXP()` function to convert natural logs to actual values
-- Scatter plots for supply-demand curves
+- line graph for supply-demand curves
 - Basic formulas for economic calculations

-## Files
-- `watermelon_data.xlsx` - Original dataset with log values
-- `watermelon_analysis.xlsx` - Complete analysis with conversions and charts
-- `supply_demand_chart.png` - Final supply-demand graph

 ## Skills Demonstrated
 - Logarithmic conversions in Excel